-In August 2018, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2018-13, Fair Value Measurement: Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement.
+In August 2018, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2018-13, "Disclosure Framework - Changes to the Disclosure Requirements for Fair Value Measurement."
 This ASU eliminates, adds and modifies certain disclosure requirements for fair value measurements.
 Among the changes, entities will no longer be required to disclose the amount of and reasons for transfers between Level 1 and Level 2 of the fair value hierarchy, but will be required to disclose the range and weighted average used to develop significant unobservable inputs for Level 3 fair value measurements.
-ASU No. 2018-13 is effective for interim and annual reporting periods beginning after December 15, 2019; early adoption is permitted.
-The adoption of this standard is not expected to significantly impact the Plan's financial statements.
+ASU No. 2018-13 was effective for interim and annual reporting periods beginning after December 15, 2019; early adoption is permitted.
+The Plan adopted ASU No. 2018-13 effective January 1, 2020.
+As ASU No. 2018-13 only revises disclosure requirements, it did not have a material impact on the Plan's financial statements.